Murphy316/mdfile/docs/README.md

 # Possible solution enhancements

-1.	**User Stories**,  maintaining a user story catalogue ensures that developed features align to value statements and identify enhancement opportunities.
+1.	**User Stories**,  maintaining a user story catalog  ensures that developed features align to value statements and identify enhancement opportunities.

-2.	**Push notification**, incorporate a communication channel to the user notifying them of specific features , service availability windows, feedback channels.
+2.	**Push notification**, incorporate a communication channel to the user notifying them of specific features, service availability windows, feedback channels.
 PWA architecture supports this ability.

 3.	**Testing**, due to time considerations we did not develop a robust suite of tests using jest or Enzyme.
 You should!

 4.	**Logging**, on the roadmap but not implemented.
 Incorporate analytics by logging events that will provide information about the user experience.
-Consider using the winston library and logging  your event streams to the IMB Logstash collector.
+Consider using the Winston library and logging your event streams to the IMB Logstash collector.

 5.	**Menu system**, consider implementing a sliding menu as is common in most mobile apps

-6.	**Database**, the starter kit would benefit by having a backing database service and the use of Redux (or equiv) robust data handling.
+6.	**Database**, the starter kit would benefit by having a backing database service and the use of Redux (or Equiv) robust data handling.

 7.	**Oauth**, there are use cases where user authentication is a requirement